 Transportation & Airport Transfer

-Unless you’re renting a car immediately upon arriving in Iceland, you’ll probably need an airport transfer to Reykjavik, some 45 minutes away from the Keflavik International Airport.
+Unless you’re renting a car in Iceland immediately upon arriving, you’ll probably need an airport transfer to Reykjavik, some 45 minutes away from the Keflavik International Airport.
 Taxis are incredibly expensive but there are several bus companies that provide reliable transfers.
 They arrange their transfers to coincide with flight arrivals and departures so you won’t wait long upon arriving and you can pick a convenient time to return to the airport.
 Book Transfer →

 Some visitors opt for a rental car to get around the island, as it gives you the most freedom.
 For the lowest price in car rentals, check out SADcars, which is a low-cost rental company based in Reykjavik.
 They offer used cars for rental, so you might be cruising around in a car from the ’90s, but you’ll be saving a bundle compared to others in town.